chain4travel/camino-docs/docs/guides/multisig-wallets.md

 they can create a multisig wallet where a certain number of signatories (e.g. 2 out of 3, 3 out of 5, etc.) must approve any transaction before it can be executed.

+Members of the multisig wallet are authorized to sign transactions for the multisig alias without needing approval from others.
+However, to execute a transaction, the signature threshold must be met.

 In summary, a multisig wallet is a secure way to manage cryptocurrency funds that requires multiple parties to authorize transactions.
 It is particularly useful in the Camino Network for risk management and increased security.

-## What is a Multi-Sig Alias?
+## What is a Multisig Alias?

-In the Camino Network, a multisig alias, also known as a control group, is a way of grouping together multiple addresses into a single identifier for the purpose of managing a multisig wallet.
-An alias is a public key that the addresses are derived from and has no private keys.
-It represents the control group that collectively manages the multisig wallet.
+In the Camino Network, a multisig alias, or control group, is a technique used to manage a multisig wallet by grouping multiple addresses into a single identifier.
+This identifier is referred to as an alias and is a regular address with no private keys.
+The alias represents the control group responsible for collectively managing the multisig wallet.

-When a multisig wallet is created, a unique address is derived from the public keys of the signatories.
-This address can be quite long and complex, making it difficult to manage and share with others.
-By creating a multisig alias, the wallet address can be replaced with a shorter and more user-friendly identifier (a regular wallet address), simplifying the process of sharing and using the wallet.

-Members of the control group are authorized to sign transactions for the multisig alias without needing approval from others.
-However, to execute a transaction, the signature threshold must be met.

-Multisig aliases are particularly useful in situations where there are multiple parties involved in the management of a wallet, such as in a joint venture or a team project.
-By grouping together the signatories into a single alias, it simplifies the process of authorizing transactions and reduces the risk of unauthorized access or fraud.

-In summary, a multisig alias is an address that represents a control group of signatories that manage a multisig wallet.
-The alias has no private keys and can be used to simplify the management of the wallet, allowing members of the group to sign transactions for the alias without requiring approval from anyone else.
+The use of an alias allows the control group to have a single address with the ability to change owners, enabling the seamless use of applications similar to a traditional wallet.

+Aliases define a multisig wallet with members and a threshold.

-## What is Threshold in Multi-Sig Wallets?
+## What is Threshold in Multisig Wallets?

 In a multisig wallet, threshold refers to the minimum number of signatories required to authorize a transaction.
 When creating a multisig wallet, the threshold is set as a parameter, along with the list